PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 PostHog is different from most other product analytics tools such as Mixpanel or Amplitude because it enables you to self-host PostHog on your own infrastructure and maintain full control of the data.

-This means you don't need to anonymize the data, nor do you need to set up a Business Associate Agreement with PostHog because you never need to send any Protected Health Information (PHI) to us.
-The data stays on your systems, in it's original form.
+This means you don't need to anonymize the data, nor do you need to set up a Business Associate Agreement with PostHog because you never need to send any Protected Health Information (PHI) to us in the first place.
+The data stays on your systems, in its original form.

-## Is Google Analytics HIPAA compliant?
+## Is Google Analytics HIPAA-compliant?

 The short answer is no, Google Analytics is not compliant with HIPAA for either Covered Entities or Business Associates.
 Nor are other Google tools, such as Google Optimize.